bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

-Regarding the application output, COMPSs will preserve the application output but will add some pre and post output to indicate the COMPSs Runtime state.
-Figure [fig:compss\_out] shows the standard output generated by the execution of the Simple Java application.
+Regarding the application output, COMPSs will preserve the application output but will add some pre and post output to indicate the COMPSs Runtime state. :numref:`simple_java_stdout` shows the standard output generated by the execution of the Simple Java application.
 The green box highlights the application ``stdout`` while the rest of the output is produced by COMPSs.

 .. figure:: ./Figures/app_execution/simple_java_stdout.jpeg
+   :name: simple_java_stdout
    :alt: Output generated by the execution of the *Simple* Java application with COMPSs
+   :align: center
    :width: 95.0%

    Output generated by the execution of the *Simple* Java application with COMPSs

 Regarding the application files, COMPSs **does not modify** any of them and thus, the results obtained by executing the application with COMPSs